TheSwanFactory/hclang/TUTORIAL.md

-# The SWAN Programming Format
+# Homoiconic C
 ## Coding Without Language

 # Introduction

-The SWAN Format is an alternative to traditional programming languages.
+Homoiconic C is an alternative to traditional programming languages.
 It has:
 - No grammar
 - No keywords
 - No globals